15% OFF OR MORE WITH OFFER!

-Having good vision is absolutely necessary in order to drive a car.
+Having a good vision is absolutely necessary in order to drive a car.
 I know what you're thinking -- le duh -- but that’s why you're required to pass vision screenings at the DMV when you go get a learner permit or driver license or even a CDL (commercial driver's license).
 If you can’t see road signs, signals and other cars, then you shouldn’t be driving.
 Let’s take a look-see at some of the important ways that your vision can assist you while driving.

 Your central vision field is where the majority of visual information you receive while driving comes from.
 For example, central vision lets you know when cars in front of you have braked, when there’s a stoplight, when the speed limit decreases or when you should exit the interstate.
 All very important things.